Aristote-code/subscription_app/docs/resend-integration.md

-# SendGrid Email Integration
+# Resend Email Integration

-This document explains how the SendGrid email integration is set up in the TrialGuard application.
+This document explains how the Resend email integration is set up in the TrialGuard application.

 ## Overview

-The application uses SendGrid to send transactional emails for:
+The application uses Resend to send transactional emails for:

 - Trial ending notifications
 - Payment due reminders